Creating a culture of Cycling Safety

 The cycling culture can create unlikely friendships between individuals who lead totally different lives and would otherwise have little opportunity or interest in interacting.
 Such friendships can become strong through the trust and varying levels of reliance that can develop between cyclists.
 However, cliques can develop.
 These cliques are sometimes necessary for group focus, but they can also be divisive.

-A safe cycling culture depends on awareness, education, common sense and respect for traffic laws and fellow cyclists.
+A safe cycling culture depends on awareness, education, common sense and respect for motorists, traffic laws, and fellow cyclists.
 Achieving this culture depends on characteristics that are ingrained in cyclists through their tribes, on-bike experience, and learned ability to evaluate and prevent risk.
 Cyclists frequently share the road with motor vehicles and especially in this environment, we must exercise competence and prudence while driving like a car.

 Cyclists engaged in group rides must remain aware of other cyclists and their needs and the possible risks they represent.
-Poorly chosen groups or participation in a paceline above your ability level can lead to catastrophic events that could easily have been prevented by more careful selection or preride considerations.
+Poorly chosen groups or participation in a paceline above your ability level can lead to catastrophic events that could easily have been prevented by more careful selection or pre-ride considerations.
 A safety-prepared cyclist possess a variety of traits.
 These include a strong sense of self-preservation, self-responsibility, a desire to continue to expand their skills and awareness, as well as to resist peer group pressure to take unacceptable risks.

-Under the certification umbrella provided by the League of American Bicyclists’, instructors have the training to influence individual cyclists to share the road and become a part of the safe-cycling culture through safety education and on-bike skills development.
+Under the certification umbrella provided by CyclingSavvy and the League of American Bicyclists’, instructors have the training to influence individual cyclists to share the road and become a part of the safe-cycling culture through safety education and on-bike skills development.

 Non CIBA member cyclists are welcome to participate in any of the CIBA sponsored rides such as Breakfast/Dinner Rides, Weekend Rides, GT Rides, Repeating Rides, Fitness & Conditioning Rides, Camping Rides, HOOTs Tandem Rides, Randonneuring and MTB Rides.
 If cyclists enjoy the benefits of riding with CIBA on a regular basis we encourage them to join and help defray the costs associated with the food, fluids, and SAG support provided at many of these rides.
 There are many benefits to being a CIBA member as reflected in our mission statement: To Provide opportunities for bicyclists of all ages and abilities to ride their bicycles on safe, friendly, and well-organized rides; to be informed of bicycle events and related activities; to volunteer in support of CIBA and other bicycle-related organizations; and to socialize with other bicyclists.